Ila-bura/zero-waste-life/README.md

 ## Typography
 Cormorant Garamond was selected as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.
 On the other hand, Source Code Pro was chosen for the body content: its unpretentious line vaguely remind of the text produced by a typing machine, which make the font esthetically pleasing yet keeping it easy to read.
-The font family was created using [Google Fonts]( https://fonts.google.com/).
+The font family was created using Google Fonts.

 ## Imagery

-The images and background video used for this website were sourced from the free stock photo platform Pexel.
+All the imagery on the site, including the hero background video were sourced from the free stock photo platform Pexel.
+More information can be found in the Credits section of this document.
-The video withe the vase of flowers used as a background is by Artem Podrez and can be found [here](https://www.pexels.com/video/decorative-flower-in-glass-vase-against-white-background-4884243/).
+The choice of all the images and video was aimed at supporting the theme of the site.
+TMore specifically the hero video was chosen to create a relaxing effect of water moving in a vase of flower.
+This was achieved by embedding a short clip as the hero background video.
+The video is set on loop, to maintain the same soothing effect while users navigate the website but without being too distracting.

+The video was encoded using HandBrake and this allowed me to optimize the size and quality of the hero video to fit devices.

-The placeholder picture is a screenshot of the video then converted to webp format, using [birme.net](https://www.birme.net/?target_width=300&target_height=300&image_format=webp&quality_jpeg=100&quality_webp=100).
+The placeholder picture is a screenshot of the video then converted to webp format.

-The picture of the fritters used in the recipe page is by Morena Vw and can be found [here](https://www.pexels.com/photo/zucchini-fritters-with-tomatoes-and-green-vegetables-on-white-ceramic-plate-6911885/).
-As a side note, finding a free stock photo of precisely carrot fritters proved harder than anticipated, therefore eventually this zucchini fritters was chosen as a representative enough image to match the recipe.
+Finding a free stock photo of precisely a platter of carrot fritters proved harder than anticipated, therefore the picture displayed in the recipe page is actually a platter of zucchini fritters, which was deemed representative enough image to match the recipe.

-The fritters image was resized and compressed using [Adobe Express](https://www.adobe.com/express/feature/image/resize).

-The favicon was created using the online generator available on [favicon.io](https://favicon.io/).

 # Current Features